US sued over expulsion of migrant children detained in hotel | WTOP

 On Friday, ICE described the lawyer and another person with him as people who “attempted to forcefully gain access” to an area its contract officers were restricting.

-A group of Democratic congressmen wrote Friday to Acting Homeland Security Secretary Chad Wolf expressing “deep alarm” about the detention of children in hotels.
+A group of Congressional Democrats wrote Friday to Acting Homeland Security Secretary Chad Wolf expressing “deep alarm” about the detention of children in hotels.

 “We are gravely concerned that the CDC order is being grossly misused to circumvent asylum and child welfare protections,” the letter said.